WHO IS THE KILLER IN SCREAM

 Assault on Sidney Prescott within the theater

-This very scene refers to the similar one scene within a school toilet in Scream 1996.
+This very scene refers to a similar one scene within a school toilet in Scream 1996.
 Psychological tension and the previous events caused this suspense moment with Sidney.
 Neither Mickey Altieri nor Mrs. Loomis has participated in this scene.
-After hysteric, Sidney notices that the man she classified as the Ghost face is just a student.
+After hysteric, Sidney notices that the man she classified as the assassin, is just a student.

 Murder of Randy